Kraken wraps up preseason tour of Washington with 4-1 loss to Flames

 “It’s tougher from a goaltending standpoint,” he said.
 “The first two attempts were tips on those.
 The second two were pretty soft, so I definitely need to be better.
 That’s just tough to get into it, so I need to do a enter job of getting that focus.”

 Hakstol started the same middle six as is likely to begin the season, with the lines centered by Wennberg and Morgan Geekie.
-Tuesday’s game will be the final look before the Kraken have Vegas up next to begin the regular season.
+The game Tuesday will be the final look before the Kraken has Vegas up next to begin the regular season.

-The exhibition finale should give a lot of answers as to what direction the Kraken will begin with, especially after a practice on Monday to get organized on its final looks.
+The exhibition finale should give a lot of answers as to what direction the Kraken will begin with, especially after a practice Monday to get organized on its final looks.

 “We’ve looked at (film) every which way,” said Hakstol.
-“We’ll do that same exact thing for no go through the routine for game number five as well.
+“We’ll do that same exact thing for now, go through the routine for game number five as well.
 Add it to the areas we think are starting to solidify, and also continue to evaluate and keep getting better on that on last practice Monday.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.